Off-Plan vs Ready Property in Dubai: Full Investment Comparison (2026)

 The same mechanism works in reverse.
 If prices fall, the buyer still owes the handover payment on an asset worth less than the contracted price.
 And most SPAs require 30–40% payment before resale is permitted, meaning some capital must be deployed before the flip option is available.

 Ready property requires full payment or mortgage at purchase.
 Mortgage financing for ready units is available from UAE banks at LTV ratios up to 80% for residents and 75% for non-residents.
-Mortgage rates in 2025 sit at 4.5–5.5% — factoring this cost into yield calculations is essential.
+Mortgage rates in 2026 typically sit near mid‑single digits — factor the live quote into yield.
 Off-plan mortgages exist but are less common; most developers prefer direct buyer payments through their escrow structure.

 Risk Profile: The Asymmetry